top of page

 Join Cantabile d'Eymet

-Cantabile d’Eymet has a loyal membership of singers of French, Dutch, American and United Kingdom heritages.
+Cantabile d’Eymet has a loyal membership of singers of from French, Dutch, Canadian, South African and British heritages.
 Its tradition is one of friendship and enjoyment.
-We welcome singers whether confident sight readers or those learning with musical scores and audio rehearsal material.
+We welcome singers whether confident sight readers or learning with audio/visual rehearsal materials.
+Contact us via the Messagerie on the Welcome page of this website and we will respond.

 New members typically join at the start of a new term to integrate fully into the choir with a new programme of music.
-Cantabile d’Eymet has three terms per year (September-December, January-March, April-June) during which rehearsals are held weekly from 19.00-21.00 at 'La Gare', Eymet’s brand new centre for community activities and events.
-As a international choir, rehearsals are conducted bilingually, in English and French.
+Cantabile d’Eymet has three terms per year (September-December, January-March, April-June) during which rehearsals are held weekly from 19.00-21.00 at 'La Gare', Eymet’s new centre for community activities and events.
+Rehearsals are conducted bilingually, in English and French.
 Written communications to the choir, also, are published in English and French.

 bottom of page